mpostol/TP/README.md

 - [**Adaptive Programming (AP)**](AdaptiveProgramming/README.md): language constructs, patterns, and frameworks used at the development and deployment stage with the goal to increase the adaptability of the software.
 - [**Distributed Programming (DP)**](DistributedProgramming/README.md): All about developing interoperable applications interconnected over the network.

-The repository collects examples that can serve as a certain pattern with the widest possible use addressing the described bellow application domain.
-In order to ensure the practical context and provide sound examples, all topics are illustrated using the C# language and the MS Visual Studio design environment.
+The repository collects examples that can serve as a certain pattern with the widest possible use addressing the described below application domain.
+To ensure the practical context and provide sound examples, all topics are illustrated using the C# language and the MS Visual Studio design environment.
 The source code is available in this repository.
+Hopefully, the examples are easily portable to other development environments.

 #### External Data-Intensive Programming (ExDM)